rubenideup/dotfiles/README.md

 And you're done!
 You may wanna edit your `~/.vimrc` or `~/.vimrc-keymaps` , but i've already provided it with sensible defaults ;)

-Note that if you want to use Command-T plugin, first you have to install the packages `ruby-dev` and `gcc`.
-This plugin needs to compile a small part of native code, although this compilation is managed internaly by the update process, it can cause errors if the compiler or development files are not installed.
-Please read the Command-T [documentation](https://wincent.com/products/command-t) for a full description of installation requirements.

 Managing plugins/bundles
 ------------------------